Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Construction of components of supermultiplets as composite operators

-where the label in parenthesis denotes the length $(L)$ while $\mathcal{O}$ are superprimaries of a $\mathcal{L}^{\Delta}_{0,[0,0]}$ multiplet and $ \widetilde{\mathcal{O}}$ is the component introduced in \eqref{Ottildecomponent} which is equal to $Q^4_{0,[0,2]}\mathcal{O}$ in the notation of \cite{Ferrero:2021bsb}.
-Of course, to compute \eqref{correlatorsWeneedFREE} we need to first determine the explicit expression of the various operators involved.
-It should be remarked that while we presented explicit components of the supercorrelators in \eqref{correlatorsWeneedFREE}, each of them, possess a unique completion in superspace, see \eqref{twopointLong}, \eqref{SLLframe1}, \eqref{SLLframe2}, \eqref{D1D1D2LongfirstEquation} and \eqref{122LFinvariants} respectively.
-Notice that we decided to compute the norms using $\widetilde{\mathcal{O}}$ instead of $\mathcal{O}$ since the former have a simpler form\footnote{This is particularly evident in the case of $L=2$ operators.}, the two norms being related by \eqref{gOvsgOtilde}.
+where the label in parenthesis denotes the length $(L)$ of the operators and we use the letter $\mathcal{O}$ to denote the superprimary of a $\mathcal{L}^{\Delta}_{0,[0,0]}$ multiplet, while $\widetilde{\mathcal{O}}$ refers to the unique conformal primary in the $\{0,[0,2]\}$ representation of $\mathfrak{su}(2)\oplus \mathfrak{sp}(4)$ present in a $\mathcal{L}^{\Delta}_{0,[0,0]}$ multiplet at level four.
+This notation was introduced in \eqref{Ottildecomponent}, while in \cite{Ferrero:2021bsb} we referred to this component as $Q^4_{0,[0,2]}\mathcal{O}$ -- for its uniqueness, see \eqref{L00Structure}.
+Of course, to compute \eqref{correlatorsWeneedFREE} we need to first determine the explicit expression of the various operators involved in terms of the elementary fields $(\varphi,\Psi,f)$ and their derivatives.
+It should be remarked that while we presented explicit components of the supercorrelators in \eqref{correlatorsWeneedFREE}, each of them possess a unique completion in superspace, see \eqref{twopointLong}, \eqref{SLLframe1}, \eqref{SLLframe2}, \eqref{D1D1D2LongfirstEquation} and \eqref{122LFinvariants} respectively.
+So far as two-point functions are concerned, normalizing them to unity involves fixing the normalization of the operators that we are going to construct.
+This turns out to give rise to simpler expressions\footnote{This is particularly evident in the case of $L=2$ operators.} for two-point functions of the $\widetilde{\mathcal{O}}$ components rather than for the norms of the associated superconformal primaries $\mathcal{O}$, hence why we are listing those in \eqref{correlatorsWeneedFREE3}, but the two can be related using \eqref{gOvsgOtilde}.